 - Sweet potatoes are a good source of vitamin B6, vitamin C, vitamin D, iron and magnesium

-- They are gluten free and, because they are baked not fried, they do not contain any seed oils
+- They are gluten free and, because they are baked not fried, they do not contain any seed oils (like canola or cottonseed oil)

 Here is a quick visual of what regular Tater Tots contain.
 No thank you!